brianjosephegan/shuffle/README.md

 # Shuffle
-Simple Xamarin Android application that provides a shuffled deck of cards.
+Xamarin Android application that provides a shuffled deck of cards.